Choclair: Career

-Ice Cold won the Juno award for "Best Rap Recording" in 2000.
 Later that year, "Let's Ride" won a SOCAN award and a MuchMusic award.
 He was presented with a 2001 Urban Music award from SOCAN.
 Also in 2001 he opened the Music Without Borders concert at the Air Canada Centre in Toronto.

 On March 5, 2002, Choclair released his next album, Memoirs of Blake Savage, which included a lot of drug-related lyrics.
 He released the single "Skunk" from that album, which featured Kurupt of Tha Dogg Pound.

 After parting ways with Virgin Music, Choclair started his own independent label Greenhouse Music in partnership with Sextant Records/EMI Music Canada.
 On June 17, 2003, he released the album Flagrant, which won a Juno Award as best rap recording in 2004.
 He also released other Canadian hip hop albums in conjunction with Sextant Records and EMI.
 Greenhouse followed that with the release of My Demo, a collection of Choclair's early underground recordings.

 In 2006, Choclair released the album, Flagship.
 He was also featured on Karl Wolf's single, "Desensitize".

 In 2018, Choclair and other members of the team who recorded "Northern Touch" performed the song at the 2018 Juno Awards ceremony.
 Also in 2018, Choclair joined Classified and Maestro Fresh-Wes on the "Canadian Classic Tour".

+Legacy

+In Fall 2023, Hart House featured Choclair on a curated list of 50 of the most influential figures of the Toronto Hip Hop scene (between the years 1980-2000), dubbing the project and subsequent gallery exhibition 'The First 50: Toronto’s Hip Hop Architects'.

+Returning To Music

+On November 28th 2025 Choclair stepped back into the spotlight, releasing his first full-length album in 20 years, Transit Music.
+The album has 14 songs and features artists like KXNG Crooked.
+The album is rooted in classic hip hop production with a refined artistic focus.
+Celebrated in the community, Street Voices has stated "This release feels personal and cultural at the same time.
+It is not just about an album dropping.
+It is about a legend returning.
+It is about giving flowers while celebrating a city that has always moved with grit, creativity, and community at its core.
+Transit Music is for the ones who watched Toronto hip-hop rise from the ground up.
+It is for the new generation shaping the sound today.
+And it is for the city that raised him, inspired him, and still stands with him."